18 March 2026 12.00-4.00pm

 Keynote Session with BuyMedia | 12.30–1.30

-– Hear fresh insights on creative career trends, and what the future of creative work looks like.
+The Future of Marketing in the Age of AI Hear fresh insights on creative career trends, and what the future of creative work looks like.

 Creative Careers Fair | Drop-in from 12.00–12.30 & 1.30–3.00